balachia/cv/cv.md

         on Cohesive Blocking"
         author: Gemici, K., \textbf{A. Vashevko}
         wp: 1
+        status: (in preparation)
     -   title: "Cohesive Blocking and Strength of Ties"
         author: Gemici, K., \textbf{A. Vashevko}
         wp: 1
+        status: (in preparation)
+    -   title: "Regional Variation: Do Leaders Matter?"
+        author: Chatterji, A., \textbf{A. Vashevko}
+        wp: 1
+        status: (data collection)
     -   title: "Pay Attention: Object Consideration as a Mechanism of Network Diffusion"
         author: \textbf{Vashevko, A.}
         wp: 1
+        status: (data collection)
         pres:
             -   name: Academy of Management
                 place: Vancouver, BC